cordiverse/cordis/packages/core/README.md

 Create a new context with the current context as the prototype.
 Properties specified in `meta` will be assigned to the new context.

-#### ctx.isolate(keys)
+#### ctx.isolate(key)

 > Note: this is an experimental API and may be changed in the future.

-- keys: `string[]` service names
+- key: `string` service name
 - returns: `Context`

 Create a new context with the current context as the prototype.
-Services included in `keys` will be isolated in the new context, while services not included in `keys` are still shared with the parent context.
+Service named `key` will be isolated in the new context, while other services are still shared with the parent context.

 See: [Service isolation](#service-isolation-)